 2. Once validation passes, the Select Email Client dialogue presents two options: Default Email Application or Webmail.
 Selecting Default Email Application will look for an email program such as Microsoft Outlook, open a new, preaddressed email, and attach the record data as an xml file.
+We Recommend adding to the xml file the date and site location, like 2-5-2017-HoodPark.
 The Webmail option will prompt for information about your webmail account.
+Do not chose remember my choice; because if you ever change email servers or webemail you will have problems with emailing the PDFs in the future.